Epipremnum aureum: Cultivars

+There are several cultivars known in the houseplant community.
+Common varieties include 'Global Green', 'Golden', 'Jade', 'Jessenia', 'Manjula', 'Marble Queen', 'Neon', 'Njoy', 'Pearls and Jade', and 'Shangri-La'.
+The Global Green and Jessenia varieties have green leaves with green to yellow variegation.
+The Jade variety has solid green leaves.
+The Manjula variety has leaves with dark green margins with cream-colored centers.
+The Marble Queen variety has green leaves with white marbling.
+The Neon variety has a bright yellow to chartreuse color.
+It prefers bright light.
+The Njoy variety has smaller leaves and variegation.
+It is relatively slower to grow than other varieties of pathos.
+The Pearls and Jade variety has small green dots.
+The Shangri-La variety has crinkled and curled leaves.
+It is also known as the "sleeping pothos" or "spinach" pothos.

 Toxicity

 The plant is listed as toxic to cats and dogs by the ASPCA, because of the presence of insoluble raphides.
 Care should be taken to ensure the plant is not consumed by pets.
 Symptoms may include oral irritation, vomiting, and difficulty in swallowing.

 Due to the calcium oxalate within the plant, it can be mildly toxic to humans as well.
 Possible side effects from the consumption of E. aureum are atopic dermatitis (eczema) as well as burning and/or swelling of the region inside of and surrounding the mouth.
 Excessive contact with the plant can also lead to general skin irritation or contact dermatitis.